 - the manufacture or series number of the vehicle,

 - the vehicle's total weight, if the vehicle is intended for transporting goods,

 - the certificate's period of validity, if this is not indefinite.

 These documents should be produced at the request of a vehicle inspector, police officer or customs official.
 The information should be provided either in just Latin letters or in English italics, or also repeated in this form.
 The documents must be in such a condition that they can be read without any difficulty.

 Please note that some kinds of temporary foreign registration are not valid in Sweden, for example the German provisional registration (also known as the '5-day plate'), which is only valid in Germany.
 Nor are non-Nordic plates corresponding to the Swedish trade vehicle licence (with a green plate) valid.

 Things to bear in mind when applying

 It makes sense to apply for both temporary registration and verification of origin at the same time.
-If you have already applied for verification of origin and realise that you also have to apply for temporary registration, you can do this using a special form - Application for temporary registration for imports.
+If you have already applied for verification of origin and realise that you also have to apply for temporary registration, you can do this using a special form - Application for temporary registration - Import.
 You must be living in Sweden permanently in order to be able to apply for this kind of temporary registration.

 In addition to documents that have been sent to us in conjunction with applying for verification of origin, you should also send in